 Progress steps or columns help track task progress in the Doing section.
 Teams define what process steps each task must go through to be completed and visualize them with columns.
 These steps differ in every team, for example, they could be – Design, Manufacturing, Testing, and QA.

-With Kanban boards like Teamhood, you do not have to worry about figuring out all the process steps right away.
+With Kanban boards like Teamhood, you do not have to worry about immediately figuring out all the process steps.
 This can be especially tricky if it is your first time using a Kanban-based task board.
-Instead, you start simple and build and improve your board as the work goes on.
-And if you want to start working right away, pick one of the predesigned Kanban board templates for your process.
+Instead, you start simple and build and improve your board as the work continues.
+And if you want to start working immediately, pick one of the predesigned Kanban board templates for your process.

-This is great for visualization of the process, but when it comes to the team using the board some more details may be preferred.
+This is great for visualization of the process, but more details may be preferred when it comes to the team using the board.
 This is where digital Kanban boards have the advantage.
-Here you can add a full description, files, comments, and even estimate and track time.
-For those working with larger items, tasks can be divided into subtasks and even tracked separately.
+You can add a full description, files, comments, and even estimate and track time here.
+Tasks can be divided into subtasks for those working with more oversized items and tracked separately.
 Creating a full picture of project progress.

 To track and control complex projects, Teamhood offers a variation of the task board called advanced Kanban.
 Here each column can have sub-columns, meaning each of your process steps can have a separate workflow of its own.
 As large tasks move through the regular process steps, their subtasks are monitored in the secondary Kanban workflow created for each process step.
 This can be as simple as Doing and Done or more advanced and comprised out of various stages.

-Advanced Kanban is great for teams tracking complex projects within a Kanban board.
-As it allows monitoring the progress of even the smallest tasks.
+Advanced Kanban is great for teams tracking complex projects within a Kanban board as it allows monitoring the progress of even the most minor tasks.

 Columns and cards are great for visualization, but what about limiting work?
 This is where the work-in-progress (WIP) limits come in handy.
 To make sure the Kanban team works effectively, the number of tasks that can be pulled into the Doing section is limited.
 And thus, we have a number that is called a WIP limit.

-WIP limits differ from team to team, but the main idea is that each team member should be working on no more than one task at a time.
-Therefore, it is common for the WIP limit to be equal to the number of people on the Kanban team.
-To control more complex processes different WIP limits can be set for each of the progress columns.
+WIP limits differ from team to team, but the main idea is that each team member should work on no more than one task at a time.
+Therefore, it is common for the WIP limit to equal the number of people on the Kanban team.
+Different WIP limits can be set for each progress column to control more complex processes.
 This is usually the case where tasks must wait for approval from external stakeholders and thus a team member can take on a new assignment.

-Limiting work to only one task per team member is great for finishing tasks quicker and making sure any problems are noticed and solved quickly.
-Instead of being buried under other tasks.
+Limiting work to only one task per team member is great for finishing tasks quicker and making sure any problems are noticed and solved quickly instead of being buried under other schemes.

 The fourth information layer on the board comes in the form of swimlanes.
 Or as you may know them – rows.
 It may sound simple, but this additional layer is great for larger projects where there is a need to divide tasks.
 Swimlanes can be used for various purposes – prioritizing tasks, and grouping them according to different projects, goals, or teams.

-If you work in a field with a tendency for urgent unplanned tasks to appear, an additional swimlane can be used to prioritize such tasks over others.
+If you work in a field with a tendency for urgent unplanned tasks to appear, an additional swimlane can prioritize such functions over others.
 An Expedite lane is added to the top of your Kanban board.
 Then, if any urgent work arises it is placed there.
 In this case, even if the WIP limit is reached, the team can take the task on and complete it before the other committed tasks.
 You can find more on Kanban swimlanes here.

 Looking for your solution?
-Here are the 20 best kanban board tools to choose from.
+Here are the 23 best Kanban board tools to choose from.

 Remember, that a Kanban board must fit and visualize your process.
 If that process changes, the board should change with it.
 The rest is about implementing a Kanban system and mindset within your team, not about the task board.